Carbon black: Uses

-The Canadian Government's extensive review of carbon black in 2011 concluded that carbon black could continue to be used in products – including food packaging for consumers – in Canada.
+The Canadian government's extensive review in 2011 concluded that carbon black could continue to be used in products – including food packaging for consumers – in Canada.
 This was because "in most consumer products carbon black is bound in a matrix and unavailable for exposure, for example as a pigment in plastics and rubbers" and "it is proposed that carbon black is not entering the environment in a quantity or concentrations or under conditions that constitute or may constitute a danger in Canada to human life or health."

-Within Australasia, the color pigment carbon black in packaging must comply with the requirements of either the EU or US packaging regulations.
+Within Australasia, carbon black in packaging must comply with the requirements of either the EU or US packaging regulations.
 If any colorant is used, it must meet European partial agreement AP(89)1.

 Total production was around 8100000 MT in 2006.
-Global consumption of carbon black, estimated at 13.2 million metric tons, valued at US$13.7 billion, in 2015, is expected to reach 13.9 million metric tons, valued at US$14.4 billion in 2016.
+Global consumption, estimated at 13.2 million metric tons, valued at US$13.7 billion, in 2015, is expected to reach 13.9 million metric tons, valued at US$14.4 billion in 2016.
+Global consumption is forecast to maintain a compound annual growth rate of 5.6% between 2016 and 2022, reaching 19.2 million metric tons, valued at US$20.4 billion, by 2022.

 While distinct from soot and similar particulates, carbon black can be used as a model compound for diesel soot to better understand how diesel soot behaves under various reaction conditions.
 Carbon black and diesel soot have some similar properties such as particle sizes, densities, and copolymer adsorption abilities that contribute to them having similar behaviours under various reactions such as oxidation experiments.

-Global consumption is forecast to maintain a CAGR (compound annual growth rate) of 5.6% between 2016 and 2022, reaching 19.2 million metric tons, valued at US$20.4 billion, by 2022.

-Reinforcing carbon blacks
+Reinforcing filler

 The highest volume use of carbon black is as a reinforcing filler in rubber products, especially tires.
 While a pure gum vulcanization of styrene-butadiene has a tensile strength of no more than 2 MPa and negligible abrasion resistance, compounding it with 50% carbon black by weight improves its tensile strength and wear resistance as shown in the table below.
 It is used often in the aerospace industry in elastomers for aircraft vibration control components such as engine mounts.